 Pricing upon application.

-If you would like to be on our waiting lists for our future NORTH or CITY CENTRE programmes, please complete our online Registration of Interest form and tick your preferred location!
+If you would like to be on our waiting lists for our future NORTH, CITY CENTRE or ONLINE programmes, please complete our online Registration of Interest form and tick your preferred location!

 Book early to avoid disappointment!